-Laptop B 0.4(7) 0.3(7) 0.2(7) 0.1(7) 7.0 Laptop C 0.4(10) 0.3(4) 0.2(3) 0.1(2) 6.0 Laptop D 0.4(5) 0.3(3) 0.2(8) 0.1(5) 5.0
+Laptop B = $0.4(7) + 0.3(7) + 0.2(7) + 0.1(7) = 7.0$ Laptop C = $0.4(10) + 0.3(4) + 0.2(3) + 0.1(2) = 6.0$ Laptop D = $0.4(5) + 0.3(3) + 0.2(8) + 0.1(5) = 5.0$

 An expectancy-model formulation predicts that this consumer will favor Laptop A, which (at 8.0) has the highest perceived value.
-The expectancy-value model implies several strategies that a company can use to increase the probability that consumers will choose its offering.
+54 The expectancy-value model implies several strategies that a company can use to increase the probability that consumers will choose its offering.
 Suppose most laptop buyers form their preferences the same way.
 Knowing this, the marketer of Laptop B, for example, could apply the following strategies to stimulate greater interest in Brand B. First, the company might choose to redesign the laptop-for example, by changing its functional attributes, modifying its form, and improving service.
 Alternatively, the company can alter consumers' beliefs about the laptop, without necessarily modifying the laptop itself, by better communicating its benefits.
 The company might also alter consumers' beliefs about competitors' offerings by communicating the drawbacks of the competitive products.
 Finally, the company might alter consumers' beliefs about the importance of the different product attributes by persuading buyers to attach more weight to the attributes in which the brand excels.
-The consumers will choose to redesign the laptop itself.
+55